 When using a soundbar, it’s best to disable the TV’s sound altogether and instead adjust the bar’s settings.
 This is because the TV’s audio is often of lower quality than tiny speakers, interfering with the sound quality generated.

 Connect an HDMI cable from the receiver’s HDMI ARC connector to the soundbar to utilize HDMI ARC.
 After that, connect the HDMI wire from the receiver to the television.
 For this solution to function effectively, all devices must support ARC.

 Does a sound bar need a receiver?

-A soundbar combines numerous speakers and the electronics that power them into a single small enclosure that connects to your TV without needing a receiver.
+A soundbar is a small box that has several speakers and the electronics that power them.
+It links to your TV without the need for a separate receiver.
 Some feature a wireless subwoofer, and a few have back speakers to make a complete surround-sound system.

 Can you use a soundbar with other speakers?

 In a nutshell, sure.
 You may connect your soundbar to additional speakers, but as previously said, there are numerous aspects to consider.
 Depending on your soundbar type, output device connection, and external speakers, the method may be too complicated for you.

 The majority of soundbars do not need an amplifier or receiver.
 The majority of soundbars on the market today, including 4K versions (see our guide), are active.
 This implies they enhance their input using an external power source.
 You risk damage using an amplifier or receiver with an active soundbar.